Storied Malaysian newspaper abruptly shuts after 80 years

 In August, Utusan raised the prices of its newspapers in a bid to keep the firm afloat.

 It was delisted on Aug.
-30 after missing a deadline for a regularization plan, citing ongoing losses, cash flow constraints, and lack of investors.
+30 after missing a deadline for a regularisation plan, citing ongoing losses, cash flow constraints, and lack of investors.

 As well as Malay-language newspapers, Malaysia also has English-, Chinese- and Tamil-language publications.